made2001/DeployVMDebian9.ps1/README.md

 # DeployVMDebian9.ps1
-POWERCLI Script to deploy, and configure Debian9 VM into VCenter 6.5 from a template Put the two sh files into /root of your debian template vm and make it executable (chmod +x customization.sh host-config.sh )
+POWERCLI Script to deploy, and configure Debian9 VM into VCenter 6.5 from a template via PowerShell.
+Put the two sh files into /root of your debian template vm and make it executable (chmod +x customization.sh host-config.sh )